A Brief Discussion of Research vs. Results, and Why Everything Old is New Again

 With that in mind, let me make clear that I am wholly of the opinion that getting results is at least as important—and very probably more so—as understanding the exactitudes of the why they occur4.

 This is perfectly summarized by Tim Ferriss, who in the introduction to his bestseller, The 4-Hour Body, writes, “Everything in this book works, but I have surely gotten some of the mechanisms completely wrong.”

-Ferriss understands, as I hope you understand, that it is the height of folly to dismiss things that work for the sole reason that we don’t understand exactly why they are effective, because the very simple truth is that even if the theory or the understanding of the process is flawed or incomplete if something works it should be used.
+Ferriss understands, as I hope you do, that it is the height of folly to dismiss things that work for the sole reason that we don’t understand exactly why they are effective, because the simple truth is that even if the theory or the understanding of the process is flawed or incomplete if something works it should be used.

-At last, bodybuilders have been exonerated, and it’s time to at least consider: if they bodybuilders were right about selective hypertrophy and had an effective pre-cursor to metabolic resistance training…what else could they have been right about?
+At last, bodybuilders have been exonerated, and it’s time to at least consider: if the bodybuilders were right about selective hypertrophy and had an effective pre-cursor to metabolic resistance training…what else could they have been right about?
 Deadlift foot placement?
 Squat variations?
 Steady-state cardio?
 Bodyweight training?
 The role of hard work?